ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Configuration/Index.rst

 log messages created with :php:`$logger->warning()` will be affected by a :php:`writerConfiguration` for :php:`t3lib_log_Level::DEBUG`.

-For a list of writers shipped with the TYPO3 Core see :ref:`Typo3ApiOverview-Logging-Writers`.
+For a list of writers shipped with the TYPO3 Core see the configuration about :ref:`Log Writers <Typo3ApiOverview-Logging-Writers>`.

 Processor configuration